jecki/DHParser/documentation_src/manuals/05_testing.rst

 offers scaffolding-code for several of these, most notably a table-based tree-transformation (see :ref:`asttransformation`) and a object-oriented, class-based approach (see :ref:`compiling`), both of which are variants of the well-known visitor-pattern.
-As of now, DHParser does not offer a pattern-maching approach like XSLT.
+As of now, DHParser does not offer a pattern-matching approach like XSLT.
 The following is a solution with the class-based approach.
-The table-based approch is usually much more concise, but less readable.
+The table-based approach is usually much more concise, but less readable.

 In the (autogenerated) "outlineParser.py"-file there is already an empty ``outlineCompiler``-class in the "COMPILE SECTION" which can filled in and